hrlogo School of Science and Engineering

 Biography

-In the last 5 years I have been working on two quite different subjects.
+I have mainly worked on two quite different subjects.

 First, I designed and programmed a traffic-simulator that is used to estimate and forecast the traffic-load on the autobahn-network in North Rhine - Westphalia (NRW), which is the most populous German federal-state.
 The simulator gets real-time traffic-data every minute from more than 4,000 loop-detectors that are installed on the streets.
 This data is used to estimate the traffic- load on the autobahn network (> 12,000 km street-lanes) and to forecast future traffic-loads.
 The former minister of transport in NRW, Dr. Axel Horstmann, opened the webpage www.autobahn.nrw.de to the public in September 2002.
 There the simulated traffic-load and traffic-forecasts for 30 and 60 minutes, generated by the simulator, are presented.
 In 2003 I got the Heinz-Billing Prize of the Max-Planck Institute for my work on this project.

 Second, I have been studying the stability of solutions to ordinary differential equations.
-Especially, I designed an algorithm that uses linear programming to generate non-local Lyapunov-functions for uniformly asymptotically stable (UAS) equilibria.
+Especially, I designed an algorithm that uses linear programming to generate non-local CPA Lyapunov-functions for uniformly asymptotically stable (UAS) equilibria.
 Lyapunov-functions are the generalization of the physical concept "energy" to general ODEs.
-This research is summed up in the monograph: